 Post traumatic stress disorder is an anxiety disorder brought on by a person experiencing one or more traumatic events.
 Common stressor events could be sexual assault, the threat of death, sustaining a serious injury, or fighting in a war.
-The result of the event or events typically leaves the individual with feelings or intense fear, horror, or powerlessness.
+The result of the event or events typically leaves the individual with feelings of intense fear, horror, or powerlessness.

-Anxiety disorders are based around the feelings of fear; a reaction to a current event.
-And anxiety; a worry about future events.
-Physical symptoms of anxiety disorders can be bouts of shakiness, or an accelerated heart rate.
+Anxiety disorders are based around the feelings of fear; a reaction to a current event, and anxiety: a worry about future events.
+Physical symptoms of anxiety disorders can be bouts of shakiness or an accelerated heart rate.

 For the person suffering from post traumatic stress disorder there are reactions and avoidance behaviors that are common in nature.
 The subjects of PTSD may avoid thinking about verbally speaking of the stressor event.
 However, the event or events will haunt the individual.
-This will occur in the form intrusive and persistent recollections, such as flashbacks and nightmares.
+This will occur in the form of intrusive and persistent recollections, such as flashbacks and nightmares.
 If these manifestations last longer than three months they can be characterized as chronic.

 The children find it hard to establish relationship boundaries.
 They also suffer from social isolation, lack of trust, and develop a lack or empathy.